AlissonSiqueira-dev/Portfolio/README.md

 # Portfolio
-My portfolio, developed using HTML, CSS and Javascript, this project is about my history in Information Tecnology
+My portfolio, developed using HTML, CSS and Javascript, this project is about my history in Information Technology